 The park covers a total of over 23,000 acres of desert.
 The park has a visitors' center that provides information regarding the history of the lake, the construction of the Waddell Dam and the surrounding areas.
 Frequent special events are hosted by the park.

-$6.00 per car. $1.00 to walk into the park or bike in.
-Annual passes are available. (waived for those renting camp sites)
+$7.00 per car. $2.00 to walk into the park or bike in.
+Annual passes are available. (waived for those renting campsites)

 Hours: Open every day, the general Park Hours are Sun-Thu: 6am-8pm, Fri-Sat: 6am-10pm.

-Camping fees run from $10 to $30 per night depending on the facilities.
+Camping fees run from $10 to $40 per night depending on the facilities.
 You can tent camp along the shore or find a developed RV site.
-All camp sites are available on a first-come, first-served basis.
+All campsites are available on a first come, first served basis.

-I haven't camped there but was impressed by the views offered by many of the campsites.
+The views offered by many of the campsites are impressive.
 You can camp overlooking the lake and the lights in the distance or set up a primitive camp along the lake and listen to the water lapping on the shore.

 Wikipedia lists the following fish species: Largemouth Bass, White Bass, Striped Bass, Crappie, Sunfish, Catfish (Channel), Tilapia, Carp, Buffalo fish.
 An Arizona fishing license is required.